verhas/jamal/README.md

 overwrite old trace information but rather it appends the information.
 Before starting Jamal you can manually delete the trace file.
 Trace files grow large easily.

+If you Java 8, 9 or 10 you should go with the release `1.0.2.JDK8`.

 ## Simple Example<a name="SimpleExample">